An essential filling for Chinese pastries and desserts, red bean paste tastes amazing when made at home. This recipe includes two classic versions.

 Option 1: Make a smooth paste with a blender

-Once the beans turn into a puree, transfer to a pan.
-Cook over medium heat to reduce moisture.
-Stir and flip constantly to avoid burning.
-Once the paste becomes dark and holds in shape, remove from the heat to cool.
+Transfer the puree into a pan.
+Cook over medium-high heat while stirring and flipping constantly to avoid burning.
+Once the paste becomes dark and holds in shape, transfer out to cool (See note 3 for the consistency).

 Option 2: Make a chunky paste by hand

 Remove the remaining water from the cooking pot.
 Add white sugar, dark brown sugar and butter to the beans.
 Use the flat bottom of a jar (or a potato masher if available) to crush the beans.